This low carb Keto pumpkin pie is great with an Almond Flour Pie Crust but you can use any of your favorite recipes as well.

 - 15 oz Pureed Pumpkin Fresh, frozen or canned all work.

-- 1/2 cup Heavy Cream Use Cocnut cream for Dairy free and even Almond Milk works in a pinch.
+- 1/2 cup Heavy Cream Use Coconut cream for Dairy free and even Almond Milk works in a pinch.

-- 2/3 Cup Swerve Any suagr free sweetener works as lonk as you adjust it to taste.
+- 2/3 Cup Allulose Any sugar free sweetener works as long as you adjust it to taste.

 - 2.5 Tsp Pumpkin Pie Spice More or Less to Taste